dis-org/identicons/README.md

 #### to users `all` and `clean`:

-just add `.pdf` and everything will work, but you should still feel bad
+just add `.png` to the username and everything will work, but you should still feel bad